linuxhw/hw-probe/README.md

     chmod +x ./hw-probe-1.4-135-x86_64.AppImage
     sudo ./hw-probe-1.4-135-x86_64.AppImage -all -upload

+You may need to install `fuse-libs` package if it is not pre-installed in your Linux distribution to run appimages.

 ###### Supported systems

 The app runs on all Linux distributions with `Glibc >= 2.14` including: